 Moving to Better Your Family

 I talked to two people on the peripheral who had moved to San Diego to give their family a better life.
-One had left the rough streets of Chicago to give his kids a healthy environment.
-I got to see videos of his teens playing trampoline basketball and doing all kinds of other fun stuff that wouldn’t have been available in his own hometown.
+One had left Chicago to give his kids a healthy environment.
+I got to see videos of his teens playing trampoline basketball and doing all kinds of other fun stuff that he said wouldn’t have been available in his own hometown.
 Mobility was necessary for their family’s happiness, safety and economic stability.

 Being a Qualified Woman